Supporting full-time ministries

 Prayer and the Word

 In Act 6:17 we read of a problem that arose in the church soon after Pentecost: some believers were being overlooked in the daily distribution of food.
-That was serious, but Jesus said that man does not live on bread alone, but on every word that comes from the mouth of God (Mat 4:4).
+That was a serious problem, but Jesus said that man shall not live on bread alone, but on every word that comes from the mouth of God (Mat 4:4).

 Christians need spiritual food as well as physical food.
-The apostles said that it would not be right for them to neglect the ministry of the Word of God in order to wait on tables, so they delegated the task to others and gave their attention to prayer and that ministry.
+The apostles said that it would not be right for them to neglect the ministry of the Word of God in order to wait on tables, so they gave that task to others and devoted themselves to prayer and the ministry of the Word.

-Others would supply these believers with physical food; they would supply the church with spiritual food.
+Others would supply those believers with physical food; they would supply the church with spiritual food.
 What was the result of their decision?
-The Word of God spread, the number of disciples increased rapidly, and a large number of priests became obedient to the faith.
-The church grew significantly as a result.
+The Word of God spread, the number of disciples increased rapidly, and a large number of priests became obedient to the faiththe church grew significantly as a result.

 Until I come, devote yourself to the public reading of Scripture, to preaching and to teaching.
 Do not neglect your gift, which was given you through prophecy when the body of elders laid their hands on you.